-BlueAndGold - PODCAST: Notre Dame Making Move For Penn State WR commit?
+BlueAndGold - PODCAST: Notre Dame Making Move For Penn State WR Commit?

 Related{{ link.display_text }} |

-BlueandGold.com's Patrick Engel and Mike Singer discuss whether or not offensive line coach Jeff Quinn should have been Notre Dame's representative on Rivals' top 25 recruits of the year list, the Fighting Irish making a move for a Penn State receiver commit and big updates on west coast targets.
+BlueandGold.com’s Patrick Engel and Mike Singer discuss whether or not offensive line coach Jeff Quinn should have been Notre Dame’s representative on Rivals’ top 25 recruiters of the year list, the Fighting Irish making a move for a Penn State receiver commit and big updates on West Coast targets.

 If you’d rather watch the podcast, click play in the YouTube video below.
 Like the video and subscribe to us on YouTube for more content.